travis-ci/docs-travis-ci-com/user/languages/haxe.md

 ## Choosing Haxe versions to test against

-Haxe workers on travis-ci.org download and install the binary of Haxe.
+Haxe workers on Travis CI download and install the binary of Haxe.
 To select one or more versions, use the `haxe:` key in your `.travis.yml` file, for example: